 Applications for review of residency must be filed in a timely manner.
 Applications may not be treated retroactively.
 Applications must be filed no later than 30 calendar days from the first day of class of the semester for which the application is filed.
 The University has three (3) academic semesters, Spring, Summer, and Fall.
 Select Deadlines from the left menu for the published deadline dates of the three (3) semesters.
 Although the Summer semester has three (3) individual (terms), the deadline applies to the first day of class for the summer semester only, not the term.
 Applications received later than 30 calendar days after the first day of class will not be considered for that semester.

-CAUTION: To avoid missing the deadline, do not leave your affidavit and documentation with an office other than Enrollment Management.
+CAUTION: To avoid missing the deadline, do not leave your affidavit and documentation with an office other than the Registrar’s Office.
 The Affidavit and ALL required documentation must be submitted before the end of our business day on or before the deadline date.